Specialized training in critical population health topics

 The Population Health PhD program accepts applications through 12/1 for Fall entry only.

 |Delivery:||On campus with some options to take classes online|

 *Requests or part-time study are considered on a case by case basis.
 Please refer to the FAQ section for information about full-time work and part-time study.

 Click each required application item for more information.

 Admission to the Population Health PhD program is contingent on receiving GRE scores (taken within the past five years) from all applicants, and this requirement cannot be waived.
-In addition, TOEFL scores are required from all international applicants who have received degrees from institutions outside the United States.
+In addition, TOEFL scores are required from all international applicants who have not earned an undergraduate or graduate degree in the Unites States or in a country where English is the primary language.
+Fluency in English is integral to success of graduate students in our program.
 Guidelines for submitting a request to waiver the TOEFL requirement are outlined in the Admissions section.

 Certain required classes (for example, introductory classes in Biostatistics and Epidemiology) can be waived if you’ve taken equivalent classes in previous graduate programs.
 Course waivers will be determined on a case by case basis once a student is accepted and officially matriculates into the PhD Program.